 The Amherst campus ("UMass Amherst" or the "Amherst Campus"), the University's flagship campus approximately 90 miles west of Boston, is the largest in the University system.
-With a student body of 22,381 full-time equivalent ("FTE") undergraduate and 4,717 FTE graduate students enrolled in Fall 2014, the Amherst Campus offers the most comprehensive and varied programs of the campuses in the University system, including liberal arts and professional programs, in addition to doctoral and research programs.
-It offers six associate-level programs and 111 bachelor's, 76 master's and 47 doctoral degree programs.
-During the 2013-2014 academic year, 59 associate's, 5,674 bachelor's, 238 undergraduate certificates, 1,715 advanced degrees and 44 graduate certificates were conferred.
-Students may enroll in the College of Education, College of Engineering, College of Humanities and Fine Arts, Isenberg School of Management, College of Nursing, College of Natural Sciences, School of Public Health and Health Sciences, College of Social and Behavioral Sciences, School of Computer Science and the Stockbridge School of Agriculture.
+With a student body of 22,942 full-time equivalent ("FTE") undergraduate and 4,755 FTE graduate students enrolled in Fall 2015, the Amherst Campus offers the most comprehensive and varied programs of the campuses in the University system, including liberal arts and professional programs, in addition to doctoral and research programs.
+It offers six associate-level programs and 117 bachelor's, 75 master's and 47 doctoral degree programs.
+During the 2014-2015 academic year, 54 associate's, 5,683 bachelor's, 280 undergraduate certificates, 1,715 advanced degrees and 39 graduate certificates were conferred.
+Students may enroll in the College of Education, College of Engineering, College of Humanities and Fine Arts, College of Information and Computer Sciences, Isenberg School of Management, College of Nursing, College of Natural Sciences, School of Public Health and Health Sciences, College of Social and Behavioral Sciences, and the Stockbridge School of Agriculture.

 The 1,400-acre Amherst Campus includes the 28-story W.E.B.
-Du Bois Library, containing over six million volumes, including eBook as well as governmental documents and law collections, the 9,000-seat state-ofthe-art multi-purpose arena, the William D. Mullins Center and 51 campus residence halls in seven unique residential areas.
+Du Bois Library, containing over six million volumes, including eBooks as well as governmental documents and law collections, the 9,000-seat state-ofthe-art multi-purpose arena, the William D. Mullins Center and 51 campus residence halls in seven unique residential areas.
 In 2008, the campus opened the Studio Arts Building and the Central Heating Plant and completed renovations to a landmark academic building.
 In 2009, the campus completed a new student recreation center and an integrated sciences building.
 In 2011, the UMass Amherst police department began operations at the new Campus Police Station and Emergency Operations Center, which was the first new construction on campus to meet LEED certification standards.
-In 2012 and 2013, UMass Amherst completed construction of phase one of a new laboratory sciences building (Fall 2013), and a \$186 million residential and classroom Commonwealth Honors College complex opened.
-A state of the art classroom and academic facility opened in the fall of 2014.
+In 2012 and 2013, UMass Amherst completed construction of phase one of a new laboratory sciences building, and a \$186 million residential and classroom Commonwealth Honors College complex opened.
+A state-of-the-art classroom and academic facility opened in the fall of 2014.
 The Amherst Campus is initiating a variety of efficiency and effectiveness initiatives which are expected to save the campus \$2 million annually in operating costs, including procurement, utility commodities, energy savings, and administrative systems.
 UMass Amherst is a national leader in campus sustainability, recently receiving prestigious awards for its sustainable academics, research, and campus operations.
 It is one of only four schools in the country to receive the Climate Leadership Award from Second Nature, reach STARS (Sustainability Tracking, Assessment and Rating System) Gold from the Association for the Advancement of Sustainability in Higher Education (AASHE) and be placed on the Princeton Review Green Honor Roll.
-The 2012 report of The Center for Measuring University Performance, "The Top American Research Universities 2012 Annual Report," ranks UMass Amherst 68th for total research expenditures and 70th in federal research expenditures among public research institutions.
-On a number of other measures of competitive success - national academy memberships, faculty awards, doctorates awarded and postdoctoral appointees - the Amherst Campus ranks in the top 59 among public research universities.
-During fiscal year 2014, the campus secured a record amount of sponsored research, including approximately 395 federal awards totaling approximately \$99.2 million.
+The 2013 report of The Center for Measuring University Performance, "The Top American Research Universities 2013 Annual Report," ranks UMass Amherst 67th for both total research and federal research expenditures among public research institutions.
+On a number of other measures of competitive success - national academy memberships, faculty awards, doctorates awarded and postdoctoral appointees - the Amherst Campus ranks in the top 54 among public research universities.
+During fiscal year 2015, the campus once again secured a record amount of sponsored research, including approximately 414 federal awards totaling approximately \$100.4 million.